mastertaj/GSSO-Digital-Health-Hub-Development-Community/CODE OF CONDUCT.md

 **Introduction**

-The GSSO Research Hub Community is committed to fostering a welcoming, inclusive, and harassment-free environment for all participants.
+The GSSO Digital Health Hub Community is committed to fostering a welcoming, inclusive, and harassment-free environment for all participants.
 This code of conduct outlines our expectations for respectful behavior within the community and provides guidance for reporting and addressing unacceptable conduct.
 By participating, you agree to uphold these principles and contribute to a collaborative, equitable, and productive community.

 **Community Principles**